 The funny thing is, every darn EWC we used in Thailand does this quirky thing after you flush.
 The solid and liquid stuff rises up from the bottom of the bowl almost to the seat and then disappears down the drain.
 Then, like magic, half the bowl fills up with fresh water.
 It feels like the person before you forgot to flush, but it’s just how these toilets work!

+Thailand is fairly clean.
 The remote villages in Sukhothai had roads that were free of garbage.
 Chiang Mai stood out as the cleanest and most peaceful spot.
 Bangkok, one of the world’s top 40 densely populated cities and the second most-visited by tourists, surprisingly keeps its streets almost trash-free.
 Even at busy places like the Grand Palace, the streets were spotless.

 couple on bike riding in old chiangmai beside ancient fort wall